Snapchat/KeyDB-docs/docs/dockerfiles.md

 If you find some major improvements you think are beneficial we are open to feedback.

 The images are all built from the offical release branch.
-The tag will be versioned at the end, ie. `v0.9.5`.
+The tag will be versioned at the end, ie. `v5.0.3`.
 You will also see the version number when you launch the server.

 There is an image generated every morning at 4am Eastern time for the unstable branch for those who like to kep up with the development of this project.

+Note that both KeyDB Community and KeyDB Professional binaries are included in this image.

 ## Manifest